The Medical Minute: Endometriosis is incurable, but women have options

 While there’s no known cure for endometriosis, women battling the often painful inflammatory condition have more choices than ever before.
 It affects one in 10 women, according to the American College of Obstetrics and Gynecology.

-“The good news is that there are a lot of new medicines being developed specifically for endometriosis,” said Dr. Kristin Riley, interim chief of the Division of Minimally Invasive Gynecologic Surgery at Penn State Health Women’s Health.
+“The good news is that there are a lot of new medicines being developed specifically for endometriosis,” said Dr. Kristin Riley, interim chief of the Division of Minimally Invasive Gynecologic Surgery in the Department of Obstetrics and Gynecology at Penn State Health.
 “We’re lucky to be involved in a lot of the ongoing clinical studies for those.”

 Women typically develop the condition several years after they begin menstruating.
 With endometriosis, tissue that normally lines the inside of the uterus — the endometrium – instead grows outside of it.
 This abnormal tissue can grow in the fallopian tubes, ovaries and pelvic area, leading to pain in the days before, during or after menstruation.
 The tissue growth can also extend to the bowel, bladder, rectum, appendix and diaphragm — and more rarely, other parts of the body.
 The condition can also contribute to reduced fertility.